 What’s happening: toggling Airplane mode forces both the cellular and Wi-Fi radios on your phone to restart their connections.
 If the Jiobit was stuck trying to reach a congested cell tower or had a stale Wi-Fi handoff, this clears it.

-In my experience, this resolves the issue about 60% of the time.
+A restart resolves the issue in many cases.
 If the location updates after the restart, you’re done.

 Fix 2: Enable Background App Refresh